Azure/azure-remote-rendering-asset-tool/Documentation/conversion.md

 To select a directory you can navigate to it and press "ok", or you can select a sub-directory and press ok.

-Like for the upload panel, you can also select a new directory by clicking on the "Add Sub-Directory" button, and entering the name of a new directory.
+Like for the upload panel, you can also select a new container by clicking on the "+" icon on the right of the container selector, or navigate to a new directory by clicking on the "Add Sub-Directory" button.

 ![Directory selection](media/newdiroutput.png)